How can data sharing across child- and family-serving systems be implemented effectively?

 - Establish a statewide structure for sharing data across agencies.

 - Develop data sharing agreements that offer flexibility to protect confidentiality and increase efficiency.

-Child welfare continues to prioritize attention, resources, and solutions within the micro system of the child and the parent, often failing to take an ecological approach to address the stressors that impact family safety.
+As a profession, child welfare tends to prioritize attention, resources, and solutions within the micro system of the child and the parent, often failing to take an ecological approach to address the stressors that impact family safety.
 Focusing on individual level data will ultimately lead to conclusions and interpretations that focus on the individual.
-To truly improve the cycles of family stress that lead to child maltreatment and reduce the harm of CPS involvement itself, we have to focus on those structural and social factors that actually contribute to parental stress and child maltreatment.
+To truly improve the cycles of family stress that contribute to child maltreatment and reduce the harm of CPS involvement itself, we have to focus on those structural and social factors that actually contribute to parental stress and child maltreatment.

 – Allison Thompson, Senior Research Officer, City of Philadelphia Department of Human Services